trchicuong/discord-bot/README.md

 - `app/Translate_Timeout` will set the time limit the bot has to create the translation succesfully.
 If the time is out, only the original english version will be printed.
 Set to `none` if you want to disable it (No Timeout).

 - `app/enableEmojis` will change the player buttons with emojis if set to true. `false` will replace them by basic english words
+- `app/role` role for the Autorole execution bot

 - `opt/loopMessage`, if the message that a music is played should be sent when it is looped